Top tips to find employees

 Every day, thousands of people post their resumes on Indeed, which means each day presents a new opportunity to find talented and capable professionals who would fit well into your organization.

-Consider setting up a Resume Alert so you’ll be notified about job seekers who match your criteria.
+Consider setting up a Resume Alert so you’re notified about job seekers who match your criteria.
 Then, set aside time in your schedule to review these new resumes.
 The sooner you find out about qualified job seekers, the faster you can schedule an interview and kick off the hiring process.

 In addition to seeking qualified candidates outside your organization, consider if any current employees are looking for a change or promotion and might make a good fit.
-Not only will you already know this person’s strengths and experience, but because they know the organization, they may not need as much training and background knowledge as a new hire.
+Not only do you already know this person’s strengths and experience, but because they know the organization, they may not need as much training and background knowledge as a new hire.

 There are a few things you can do to make social recruiting especially effective:

 - Encourage sharing.
 Ask people to share the job posting with their networks.
 The more it’s shared, the wider the audience and the larger the pool of potential candidates.